Afghan President Ghani and rival Abdullah sign power-sharing deal

 With the impoverished country's GDP just US$20 billion, the cut was a devastating blow to its donor-dependent economy.

+"If they really want to work for the country ... they have to bring genuine peace to the country, that is the only thing the majority of Afghans want," said Rashed Hashemi, an employee at a private company in Kabul.

-The harsh US measure came as President Donald Trump made it a priority of his administration to end America's longest war.
+The deal comes as President Donald Trump has made it a priority of his administration to end America's longest war.

 In February, Washington signed a deal with the Taliban which stipulates that the US and its foreign allies will withdraw all forces from Afghanistan by early 2021.